ethanokamura/perfectline/src/content/linked-list/indexing.md

 Note that this returns a const value.
 By adding const after the function declaration, you're indicating that this member function can be called on const objects of LinkedList, and it won't modify the object's state.

-This next part is optional but here are some functions we can create with out new indexing operator:
+This next part is optional but here are some functions we can create without out new indexing operator:

 ## Reverse The List
 If we want to reverse the list for whatever reason, it is now made extremely easy!